 In Term 3, special day sports events for the children are held across the Milepost phases.
 The emphasis is on participation, team-work and enjoyment.
 In addition, for selected children, there are regular sporting events and fixtures as part of the Brunei Junior Sports League.
 In March, Panaga school organises an annual Football tournament.

 Student Medical Information

 Please keep teachers and school office staff up to date with any relevant medical information about your child.
 Some students require certain medications to be left at school with Student Medical Plans available for all staff to access.
-Click here for a Form for Updating Medical Conditions that can be submitted to the school office.

 The school pays particular attention to minimising the children's exposure to the tropical sun.
 All playgrounds benefit from sun canopies.
 Equally, all children must wear a sun hat whilst outside.
 If they do not have a hat then they must stay in the shade.
 During swimming lessons children can wear UV swim suits or a T-shirt in the pool.
 Children who walk to the Panaga Club for their swimming lessons should also wear a hat or cap.
 Parents can provide their children with sun cream preparations whenever necessary.

 Weekly swimming lessons are held at the Panaga Club’s swimming pool for children from P1 -P7.
 All children walk to the pool, in Rampayoh they are accompanied by parent helpers, LSA’s and the class teachers.
 In Teraja the class teacher is sufficient.

 We rely on parent support and assistance in the running of school swimming lessons.
 Please let us know if you are able to join the supporters list.

 Swimming is a compulsory part of the school curriculum.
 A medical note from a doctor is required to explain any regular absence.
 For supervision purposes, Rampayoh children must be kept at home during swimming periods they are not attending.

 The school operates an efficient system of getting children on and off school premises safely and in minimal time.